gauravmm/HT1632-for-Arduino/README.md

 ------------

 1. Initialization doesn't automatically assign a single HT1632C as the RC Master - some unknown bug prevents this from working.
 As a result, multiple HT1632Cs only need the power and data pins connected, leaving the OSC and SYNC pins disconnected.

+2. A single Arduino cannot support both a Mono-color and a Bi-color display.

 Future Plans
 ------------